 Zika is a virus.
-It is transmitted by mosquitoes.
+It is spread by mosquitoes.
 It was first discovered in the Zika Forest of Uganda in 1947.
 For many decades, it was thought to be a rare cause of infection.
 It was found only in small areas of Africa, the Yap Islands in the Pacific, and Easter Island.
 But in April 2015, it was found in Brazil.
-It has since spread quickly to many countries in South and Central America, and to the Caribbean and Mexico.
+It has since spread quickly to many countries in South America and Central America, and to the Caribbean and Mexico.
 Experts aren’t sure why.

 A number of cases have also been found in the U.S. Most of these people got the virus while visiting other parts of the world where mosquitoes are spreading it.
 But very recently experts reported that the virus had been spread by mosquitoes in the U.S.

 The Zika virus is mostly passed on by the bite of the mosquito species Aedes.
 Pregnant women who have it can also give it to their unborn child.
 It may also be spread through sexual contact and blood transfusion.

 Symptoms of Zika

 Most people infected with the Zika virus have no symptoms.
 About 1 out of 5 people have mild symptoms that last 5 to 7 days and then go away completely.
 Symptoms may include: